-\begin{Remark} {\rm In the case where the driver function $f$ does not depend on $U$ and the constraint function $h$ is of the form $h(u+c(t,y,z),i)$, observe that this BSDE exactly fits in the framework considered in \cite{kmpz08}.
-In the Brownian case (i.e. no jump component), this type of BSDEs has been studied in \cite{penxu07}. } \end{Remark}
+\begin{Remark} {\rm In the case where the driver function $f$ does not depend on $U$ and the constraint function $h$ is of the form $h_i(u+c(t,y,z))$, observe that this BSDE exactly fits in the framework considered in \cite{kmpz08}.
+Similarly, in the Brownian case (i.e. no jump component), this type of BSDEs was studied in \cite{penxu07}.
+Therefore, our framework generalizes and unifies those considered in \cite{kmpz08} and \cite{penxu07}. } \end{Remark}

-In order to derive an existence and uniqueness result for solutions to this type of BSDE, we require the classical Lipschitz and linear growth conditions on the coefficients as well as a constraint on the dependence of the driver function in the jump component of the BSDE.
+In order to work on this class of BSDE, we require the classical Lipschitz and linear growth conditions on the coefficients, as well as a control on the way the driver function depends on the jump component $U$ of the BSDE.
 We regroup these conditions in the following assumption.\\